-Although people consider international shipping ticky, and sometimes dangerous, following necessary rules and steps would ensure safe delivery.
+Although people consider international shipping ticky, and sometimes dangerous, following the necessary rules and steps would ensure safe delivery.
 It’s sort of like driving; it’s dangerous, but once you get the hang of it, everything seems pretty safe and under control.

-You have to ensure your packages are eligible for the delivery.
+You have to ensure your packages are eligible for delivery.
 There are a few forms and documentation which you have to fulfill in order to do so.
 Here are some of the commonly required forms that should be fulfilled.

 - Certificate of Origin